 Demand forecasts

 A TNSP shall give us one-year demand forecasts for the forthcoming year.
-It is expected that they will be in the same form as provided to National Energy Market Management Company (NEMMCO).
+It is expected that they will be in the same form as provided to the Australian Energy Market Operator (AEMO).

 A TNSP must provide the assumptions on which the demand forecast information is based, and full and detailed explanations of the basis of preparation.